Sarraj-Sahar/Robot-Control-App/README.md

 <details>
 <summary>more details </summary>
 </br>
-The scenarios' screen allows users to see all available patrol scenarios **(A)**.
-When a scenario is selected , its path is drawn on the map **(B)** and then the user can choose to launch it and track the robot's movement on the map in real time.
-The Add Scenario button **(C)** takes the user to the Create Scenario screen.
+The scenarios' screen allows users to see all available patrol scenarios <b>(A)</b>.
+When a scenario is selected , its path is drawn on the map <b>(B)</b> and then the user can choose to launch it and track the robot's movement on the map in real time.
+The Add Scenario button <b>(C)</b> takes the user to the Create Scenario screen.
 </details>

 ---